 External beam radiation therapy is given as a series of equally divided doses over a prolonged period of time.
 This method increases the lethal effects of the radiation on cancer cells while decreasing the toxic effects on normal cells.
 Toxic effects are decreased because normal cells can repair themselves quickly between doses while cancer cells cannot.
 Typically, a person receives daily doses of radiation over a period of 6 to 8 weeks.
 To ensure that the same area is treated each time, the person is precisely positioned using foam casts or other devices.

 In other radiation therapy strategies, a radioactive substance may be injected into a vein to travel to the cancer (for example, radioactive iodine used in treatment of thyroid cancer).
-Sometimes, a radioactive substance is attached to a monoclonal antibody Monoclonal Antibodies Immunotherapy is the use of drugs that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease... read more (an antibody manufactured in a laboratory) that is designed to attach directly to cancer cells.
+Sometimes, a radioactive substance is attached to a monoclonal antibody Monoclonal Antibodies Immunotherapy is the use of medications that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease... read more (an antibody manufactured in a laboratory) that is designed to attach directly to cancer cells.
 In another technique, people may swallow the radioactive substance.

-Brachytherapy uses small pellets ("seeds") of radioactive material placed directly into the cancer (for example, radioactive palladium used for prostate cancer Prostate Cancer Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+Brachytherapy uses small pellets ("seeds") of radioactive material placed directly into the cancer (for example, radioactive palladium used for prostate cancer Prostate Cancer Prostate cancer begins in the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to... read more ).
+Symptoms, such as difficulty urinating, a need to urinate frequently... read more ).
 These implants provide intense radiation to the cancer, but little radiation reaches surrounding tissues.
 Implants contain short-lived radioactive substances that stop producing radiation after a period of time.